devonzuegel/smallworld/README.md

 - orange favicon
 - "media naranja" (spanish for "half orange", their word for "soulmate")
 - for valentine's day, we can do corny citrus puns like:
+   - "squeeze the day!"
+   - "you're the zest"
    - "will you be my clementine?"
    - "you're a cutie"
    - "you're my main squeeze"